 Dylan M.H.
 Loh

 I received my PhD at the Politics and International Studies Department, University of Cambridge, under the supervision of Dr Ayse Zarakol.

 My peer-reviewed articles have been published in International Studies Review, Cooperation and Conflict, Pacific Review, Journal of Chinese Political Science, Journal of Current Chinese Affairs, International Relations of Asia-Pacific and the Australian Journal of International Affairs.
-I have also peer reviewed for Cambridge Review of International Affairs, Asian Security, Pacific Affairs, European Journal of International Security, International Affairs and Journal of Global Security Studies.
+I have also peer reviewed for Cambridge Review of International Affairs, Asian Security, Pacific Affairs, European Journal of International Security, Review of International Studies, International Affairs and Journal of Global Security Studies.